writethedocs/www/docs/conf/portland/2023/news/writing-day-announcement.rst

 unfamiliar with Writing Day, we got you:

 `Write the Docs <https://www.writethedocs.org/conf/portland/2023/>`_
-    the conference focused on all things related to software documentation
+    The conference focused on all things related to software documentation

 `Writing Day <https://www.writethedocs.org/conf/portland/{{year}}/writing-day/>`_
-   is modeled after the concept of “code sprints” or “hackathons”, which are common in open-source conferences -- getting a bunch of people together and have them work towards a shared goal, such as creating or improving documentation.
+   Is modeled after the concept of “code sprints” or “hackathons”, which are common in open-source conferences -- getting a bunch of people together and have them work towards a shared goal, such as creating or improving documentation.

 The Write the Docs conference has many enthusiastic attendees.
 These attendees, documentarians, want to learn new